-Technically part of The Domain, Mrs Macquaries Point is a great spot for a picnic with panoramic views across the harbour.
+Technically part of The Domain, Mrs Macquaries Point is a great spot for a picnic with panoramic views of the Harbour.
 Go there if you have visitors from overseas that you want to impress!

 With so many beautifully designed terraced gardens and different walking paths winding around the hill, Barangaroo reserve is a wonderful place for an afternoon picnic.

-Established in 1988 to commemorate 200 years of white settlement in Australia, Bicentennial Park is a very neat and relaxing place to enjoy a lazy afternoon.
+Established in 1988 to commemorate 200 years of white settlement in Australia, Bicentennial Park in Glebe is a very neat and relaxing place to enjoy a lazy afternoon.

-While you’re there, make sure you do the Glebe Foreshoree Walk from Bicentennial Park to the Sydney Fish Market in Pyrmont, along Rozelle Bay and Blackwattle Bay.
+While you’re there, make sure you do the Glebe Foreshore walking track from Bicentennial Park to the Sydney Fish Market in Pyrmont, along Rozelle Bay and Blackwattle Bay.

 Boasting a rocky beach with netted swimming enclosure, a fenced playground, change rooms and excellent BBQ and picnic facilities, Clifton Gardens Reserve has been a popular picnic spot for families since the 19th century.

-Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks.
+Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks or cafes.

-Set against the backdrop of the Harbour Bridge and the Opera House, Wendy’s Secret Garden is a green oasis of native plants, fig trees, beautiful flowers and a thriving community of birds.
+Set against the backdrop of the Sydney Harbour, Wendy’s Secret Garden is a green oasis of native plants, fig trees, beautiful flowers and a thriving community of birds.

 The garden is a beautiful place for office workers and local residents to wind down, eat a sandwich, read a book or to simply enjoy the views.

-With lots of picnic tables, a fenced playground, lovely views across Sydney Harbour and lots of food to choose from, Robertson park in Watsons Bay is a very family friendly place to hang out for a day.
+With lots of picnic tables, a fenced playground, lovely views of Sydney Harbour and lots of food options to choose from, Robertson park in Watsons Bay is a family friendly place to hang out for a day.